ibexa/documentation-developer/docs/tutorials/enterprise_beginner/2_prepare_the_landing_page.md

     `php app/console assets:install`

 Log in to the Back Office.
 Go to Content &gt; Content Structure.
-The "Home" Content item is the first page that is shown to the visitor.
+The **Home** Content item is the first page that is shown to the visitor.
 Here you can check what Content Type it belongs to: it is a Landing Page.

 ![Home Content item is a Landing Page](img/enterprise_tut_home_is_an_lp.png)